-Finally, you could pick up those small travel-sized toiletry items you see at airports and drugstores, but unless you're heading out on a trip lasting less than a week, I recommend avoiding these.
+Finally, you could pick up those small travel-sized toiletry items you see at airports and drugstores, but unless you're heading out on a trip lasting less than a week, it's best to avoid these.

 They're not great value for money, not easily replaced while you're traveling, and run out within a few days of opening them.
-The following is my carry-on travel toiletries breakdown:
+The following a carry-on travel toiletries breakdown:

 - Small toiletries bag